-GB 'rewrote the record books' in Tokyo
+GB 'rewrote the history books' in Tokyo

 Chef de mission Briscoe believes the return of Russian athletes - competing under the flag of their Paralympic Committee after they were banned in 2016 - made replicating Rio's medal totals improbable.

-Britain won 64 golds and 147 medals overall at the previous summer Games.
+Britain won 64 golds and 147 medals overall in Rio after claiming 34 and 120 respectively at London 2012.

 She told BBC Radio 5 Live: "The medal total was always going to be difficult in terms of the return of Russian athletes.
 But for 18 out of 19 sports to deliver medal success was an absolutely phenomenal effort by the team.